 Today an optional excursion by super jeep to Askja stands on the plan (not included).

-From Varmahlid we set off on our highland crossing on the Kjölur route.
+From Varmahlid you set off on our highland crossing on the Kjölur route.
 If this highland road is closed, we will follow the ring road back to Reykjavik and from there on to Gardur near the airport.

-We will visit the lighthouse or an abandoned farmhouse in the evening.
+You will visit the lighthouse or an abandoned farmhouse in the evening.
 They provide ideal backgrounds for aurora photographs.

 During the photo tour North Iceland, you will stay in hotels, guesthouses and farms that are ideally located close to the photo spots.